 Action Step Length#

 To decouple the decision interval from the simulation step length, the vehicle action-step-length can be defined as the duration between subsequent vehicle decisions.
-Decision-making starts direclty after insertion which means vehicles inserted at different times may take decisions during different simulation steps.
+Decision-making starts directly after insertion which means vehicles inserted at different times may take decisions during different simulation steps.
 During simulation steps without decision-making, vehicle positions are updated according to the previously computed acceleration.
 Lateral dynamics (when using the sublane model) use a dynamic acceleration curve that to complete the current lateral driving manoeuvre.

 The action step length can be defined in any of the following ways: